wangyu9/qhw-code/README.md

 ## Usage

-To compute the weights for the examples that we provided in `./data`, run the following commands
+To compute the weights for the examples that we provided in `./data`, run the following command

 `./qhw -e /qhw/qhw-code/data/beast-H  --step_size 0.1 -n  4 --solver adamd --project --verbose 0`